poldyaev/bash-openconnect-anycisco/README.md

 ```
 second clone or download cisco file to /bin/bash directory

+for ubuntu 16.04 u must download 16.04 branch

-and run this code to bash
+after clone or download run this code to bash
 ```
 sud chmod +x /bin/cisco
 ```